LavaMoat/ipfs-registry/README.md

 ### Confusables & Security

-To prevent identifier based attacks all namespace and package names are subject to the [unicode security mechanisms][]; confusable detection is thanks to the [unicode security crate][].
+To mitigate identifier based attacks all namespace and package names are subject to the [unicode security mechanisms][]; confusable detection is thanks to the [unicode security crate][].

 ## Getting Started